Pakistan to issue unique identity codes to animals after ‘census’

 Authorities will maintain birth and death records of the animals after their registration, The Express Tribune reported.

-The law, passed on Thursday, will establish a database of animals for their registration, tagging and identification in the province, the report said.
+The law, passed yesterday, will establish a database of animals for their registration, tagging and identification in the province, the report said.

 The database would be similar to the National Database Registration Authority, an independent and autonomous agency responsible for issuing computerised national identity cards to the citizens of Pakistan.